snewcomer/raf-pool/README.md

 ------------------------------------------------------------------------------
 ## API

-1. elementId: DOM Node to observe
+1. elementId: DOM Node identifier
 2. callbackFn
     - callback function to perform logic in your own application
     - Note, your callback function should `add` back the method to the raf-pool service.